 Making the Old-Fashioned Lemon Pound Cake to give as a hostess gift?

-Click over using the link below to where I share my ideas on how to wrap any loaf cake large and small:
+Use the link below to go to where I share how to wrap any loaf cake large and small: